rilma/pyApex/README.md

 ```

 ### Geomagnetic field lines
-After installation, run the example [script] (examples/example_pyapex.py) to print and plot the geodetic coordinates of the field lines in the equatorial E region.
+After installation, run the example [script](examples/example_pyapex.py) to print and plot the geodetic coordinates of the field lines in the equatorial E region.
 Here an output example:

 ![alt tag] (figures/eqERegionFL.png)